-Globally, one in four women will access abortion care in their lifetime.
+Globally, one in four pregnancies end in abortion.
 Yet, with abortion highly stigmatised, many experiences remain silenced.
-Now is the time for these women to be heard.
+Now is the time for women's stories to be heard.

 To mark International Safe Abortion Day, Marie Stopes International is launching a new report, My Body, My Voice: Women’s views on abortion care, based on interviews with more than 1,900 safe abortion clients from across Africa, Asia and Latin America to shed a light on the realities women face when accessing care.